shankarganeshrajarethinam/concourse/README.md

 # concourse
-This repository contains examples which is to be deploy in concourse
+This repository contains examples which is to be deployed in concourse.